BoltzExchange/boltz-web-app/docs/pwa.md

 ## Desktop

-Here an example how to install Boltz as App on a Ubuntu Desktop Computer:
+Here an example how to install Boltz as App on a Ubuntu Desktop Computer using [Chromium](https://www.chromium.org/Home/):

-1. Open [boltz.exchange](https://boltz.exchange) in browser like Chrome/Chromium and click the install icon that automatically appears:
+1. Open [boltz.exchange](https://boltz.exchange) and click the install icon that automatically appears:

 <figure><img src=".gitbook/assets/desktop-0.png" alt=""><figcaption></figcaption></figure>